ID: 613

 Conference Topic: T2.
 Inclusive public engagement

-This panel addresses growing public disengagement in consultation processes, critically evaluating if we are in a "post-consultation era."
-Experts discuss criteria for meaningful consultation, successful project refinements driven by genuine stakeholder engagement, and alternative strategies for impactful and legitimate public participation.
+This session addresses growing public disengagement in consultation processes, critically evaluating if we are in a "post-consultation era."
+Experts present cases studies of how meaningful consultation may be waning and where interventions have arisen to counter such conditions, including successful project refinements driven by genuine stakeholder engagement, and alternative strategies for impactful and legitimate public participation.

 Status: approve